TACC/SyncMeTool/README.md

    1. Install lua and luaposix on your computer if they are not already there.
 On linux system they can be installed with your package manager.
 On a Mac, it a little more complicated.
-Please install lua and luarocks via brew:
+Please install lua and luarocks via brew.
+Then use luarocks to install luaposix:

          % brew install lua
          % brew install luarocks